How Tornado Cash Works (Line by Line for Devs)

 Most of the leaf-pairs are going to be the concatenation of bytes32(0) and bytes32(0).
 Then that hash is going to be concantenated with an identical hash from the sister subtree, and so forth and so on.

-Tornado Cash pre-computes the hash of a depth-zero tree (just the hash of a bytes32(0) leaf), the root of a sub-tree with two leaves of zero, the root of a sub-tree with four leaves of zero, the root of a sub-tree with eight leaves of zero, etc.
+Tornado Cash pre-computes the hash of a depth-zero tree (just the hash of a bytes32(0) leaf), the root of a sub-tree with two leaves of zero, the root of a sub-tree with four leaves of zero, the root of a sub-tree with eight leaves of zero, and so forth.

 This means we can precompute the Merkle root for a Merkle Tree (with all zero leaves) of height 0, 1, 2, etc until 31 (remember, the height of the Merkle Tree is fixed).